Caring for your steel frame

 Rust is the term that is commonly used for the corrosion and oxidation of iron and its alloys.
 Any material made with iron, like steel, that is exposed to oxygen and water will rust.
 All Condor steel frames are dipped in a rust inhibiting solution prior to being painted, which coats both the inside and outside of the frame.
 This provides a level of protection against rust, but it's important to understand that this does not prevent rust from occurring, particularly on the inside of the frame where there is not the protection from paint.
 Rust is both unsightly and can reduce the lifespan of the frame.
 It can also cause the frame to fail entirely.

-We offer a 5 year warranty on our steel frames, but this does not cover rust or failure as a result of rest.
+We offer a 5 year warranty on our steel frames, but this does not cover rust or failure as a result of rust.
 It is, therefore, vital that your frame is properly cared for.

 Protection for the inside of your frame